asfi-v/SpellNumberIndianRupee/README.md

     Case Else
         Paise = " and " & Paise & " Paise"
     End Select
+    ' Handle special cases
+    If Rupees = "No Rupees" And Paise <> "" Then SpellINR = "Rupees " & Mid(Paise, 6) & " Only" ' Remove " and " from Paise
+    ElseIf Rupees = "No Rupees" And Paise = "" Then SpellINR = "No Rupees Only"
+    Else
         SpellINR = Rupees & Paise & " Only"
+    End If
 End Function

 '*******************************************